 If You Make These Vegan Blueberry Waffles…

 …please let me know!
 You can do so by leaving a comment below or by posting a pic on Instagram and tagging me so I can see 🙂

 If you like this vegan gluten free waffle recipe, you may also like these other easy vegan gluten-free recipes!

 - Banana Steel Cut Oats

 How to Make Vegan Gluten Free Lemon Blueberry Waffles

 Vegan Gluten Free Lemon Blueberry Waffles

 - 1/4 cup melted coconut oil

-- 2 cups gluten free flour blend (I've only used Bob's Red Mill brand for this recipe, see note below)
+- 2 cups gluten free flour blend (I use Bob's Red Mill brand, see note below)